Animal to Art Demonstration - Part 2 Free Registration

 The third and final presentation will again feature local Textile Artist Susan Atwell.
 She will be demonstrating several wet felting processes by hand and machine.
 Various animal fibers will be used for felting.
 Bits of hand dyed silks, cottons and hand spun yarns will be to incorporated to embellish one of a kind finished pieces and felted fabrics.
 Participants will have hands on experience comparing pre felted samples of many domestic and exotic fiber types.
 Interested participants are invited to *bring their own bar of soap* for a free Make and Take project at the end of this presentation.

 - Artist Bios:

 Susan Atwell is a Textile Artist living in Northwest Indiana.
 She holds a BFA in Textiles from Ball State University.
-Most recently she has completed the Indiana Arts Commission On-Ramp Creative Entrepreneur Course.
+Most recently she has completed the Indiana Arts Commission On-Ramp Creative Entrepreneur Course, and is a Fellowship Grant recipient.
 She enjoys the full spectrum of Textile Arts from hand spinning reclaimed fibers into yarn to printing on repurposed fabrics with upcycled and found objects.
 She strives to continue her goal of connecting the universal human tactile experience through education, creativity and public display of Textile Art within the community.